This article was updated on November 21, 2022.

 Kick off a loyalty program.

 Turn your holiday customers into year-round customers by getting them hooked through a loyalty program.
 Look for a program with easy sign up at checkout, so it doesn’t take up too much of their time (or yours).
-Square Loyalty has digital punchcards and rewards, so you can incentivize your new customers to keep coming back once the holiday season has wrapped up.
+Square Loyalty has digital punchcards and rewards, so you can incentivize your new customers to keep coming back in the new year.

 Customize gift cards.